Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Results and Discussion

 \subsection{The effect of $J^{\prime}$}

 An important feature of $J^{\prime}$ is that its sign (positive or negative) does not affect the solutions.
-With the increase of $J^{\prime}$, the transition temperature decrease although by a very small amount in CRL, and much smaller in the Husimi lattice.
-That is because the three-spins interactions would disturb the ordered state formation; nevertheless its contribution is very small in the total energy in both cases.
+With the increase of $J^{\prime}$, the transition temperatures decrease by a small slope in the CRL, and even smaller in the HL.
+That is because the three-spins interactions would disturb the ordered state formation; nevertheless its contribution is very small in the total energy in either cases (Fig. \ref{fig11}).

-Another interesting effect of $J^{\prime}$ is that, although the transition temperature change weakly with $J^{\prime}$, it changes the thermodynamic curves dramatically, and with $J^{\prime}=1$ it could even destroy the ideal glass transition by having the supercooled liquid continue to zero temperature, as shown in Fig. \ref{Fig17}.
+Another interesting effect of $J^{\prime}$ is that, although the transition temperature changes weakly with $J^{\prime}$, it changes the thermodynamic curves dramatically, and with $J^{\prime}=1$ it could even destroy the ideal glass transition by having the supercooled liquid entropy positive till zero temperature, as shown in Fig. \ref{fig12}.
+In this situation, we still have the original Kauzmann paradox without permitting the lower entropy of supercooled liquid than the crystal, nevertheless by our definition the negative entropy vanishes and the paradox does not hold anymore.